 “It is now more important than ever that the European Institutions, including the Council, demand the restoration of judicial independence and stand up for the human rights of people in Poland.”

-For more information or to arrange an interview, please contact Alison Abrahams on [email protected] or call 0483 680 812.
+For more information or to arrange an interview, please contact Amnesty International press office on [email protected] or call 0483 680 812.

 The CJEU ruled that the new Disciplinary Chamber of the Polish Supreme Court can only be competent to rule on cases relating to the retirement of judges of the Supreme Court if its independence and impartiality is guaranteed.